 Improving Clay Soil

 Improving your clay soil will take a bit of work, but the good news is that the work you do will instantly improve the structure of your soil and make it easier to work with.
-Most of the work is done up front, with some annual chores to continue improving your soil.
+Most of the work is done up front, although some annual chores are necessary to prolong the soil improvement.

-It is best to improve an entire planting area all at once.
-I often see advice about just improving individual planting holes as you go along, but I don't recommend this practice.
-When you dig a planting hole in clay soil, then plop in a plant and nicely amend only the soil you use to backfill, your plant will be happy for a little while.
-But what you've essentially done is make the planting hole equivalent of a flower pot.
-Eventually, the plant will start sending out roots, but when they reach the limits of the nicely amended soil you backfilled with, they will have a hard time expanding into the hard clay around them and will start circling around in the planting hole instead.
-You'll end up with a perfectly root bound plant, and it won't grow as large or as healthy as it should.
+It is best to improve an entire planting area all at once, rather than to attempt improving the soil in individual planting holes as you need them.
+If you dig a planting hole in clay soil, then drop in a plant and nicely amend only the soil you're using to backfill, your plant will be happy for a little while.
+But you have essentially done nothing more than create an in-ground flower pot.
+Eventually, the plant will start sending out roots that will be stopped in their tracks when they reach the clay walls of the planting hole.
+You'll end up with a root-bound plant that it won't grow as large or as healthy as it should.

-To improve your soil, you'll need to add six to eight inches of organic matter to the entire bed.
+To improve your soil, you'll need to add 6 to 8 inches of organic matter to the entire bed.
 You can add any organic matter you can get your hands on.
 Grass clippings (as long as they haven't been treated with chemicals), shredded leaves, rotted manure, and compost are all perfect choices.
 Spread your organic matter on top of the soil.
 Here's where the manual labor comes in.
-The organic matter needs to be mixed into the top six to twelve inches of soil.
+The organic matter needs to be mixed into the top 6 to 12 inches of soil.
 Digging it in and mixing it with a shovel is a great way to do this, as it moves a lot of earth without pulverizing the soil particles the way tilling can.
 However, if digging is just too hard on your back, using a tiller is a fine method.

 After a season or so, it's a good idea to collect a soil sample and have it tested to see if you have any nutrient deficiencies or pH issues.
 The report you get back will offer suggestions for how to improve the garden further.
-Add any organic fertilizers or soil amendments outlined in your report, and your bed will be perfect for growing healthy plants.
+Add any organic fertilizers or soil amendments outlined in your report, and your bed will continue to be perfect for growing healthy plants for years to come.